See other posts about boundaries and boundary lines.

 The same problem can occur even in non-time-limited games when the lanes are arranged in a long strip, as in the diagram at the right.
 This kind of arrangement is quite common for competitions that are played on long, narrow areas like the paths in a public park or along a waterfront.

 In order to deal with the problems of a too-narrow landing strip, many national federations, clubs, and competitions change the one-meter rule for competitions played on lanes that are only 3m wide.
-They change the minimum distance from a dead-ball line from a whole meter to a half-meter— a thrown jack must be a minimum of half a meter from the nearest dead-ball line.
+They change the minimum distance from a side (but not end) dead-ball line from a whole meter to a half-meter— a thrown jack must be a minimum of half a meter from the nearest side dead-ball line.
 So even on a lane that is only 3m wide, the landing strip will still be at least 2m wide.